First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Discussion

 \subsection{Broader implications}

 First-mover bias is likely not unique to gradient boosting.
 Any iterative optimization procedure that makes sequential, greedy feature selections---including some neural network training dynamics---may exhibit analogous path-dependent concentration of feature attributions.
 The independence principle established here provides a general framework for investigating and resolving such effects.
-Future work will explore whether the mechanism extends to random forests (where trees are already independent, predicting higher baseline stability), neural networks (where gradient-based optimization creates different but potentially analogous path dependencies), and whether partial orders on feature importance can replace point rankings as a more robust representation of explanation structure.
-A concrete near-term extension is stable feature interaction estimation: averaging TreeSHAP interaction tensors across the \dash{} ensemble would provide stable pairwise interaction rankings under multicollinearity, a capability that no single-model workflow can offer.
+Our Random Forest results confirm that tree-level independence already yields high stability (Section~\ref{sec:discussion}), validating the principle on a model family that is independent by construction.
+Future work will explore whether the mechanism extends to neural networks (where gradient-based optimization creates different but potentially analogous path dependencies) and whether partial orders on feature importance can replace point rankings as a more robust representation of explanation structure.

+The empirical equivalence between \dash{} and Stochastic Retrain---and the monotonic degradation of dependent methods with $\rhovar$---is consistent with a formal impossibility result we establish in companion work \citep{caraker2026impossibility}: no single-model feature ranking can simultaneously be faithful (reflect the model's attributions), stable (consistent across equivalent models), and complete (rank all feature pairs) when features are collinear.
+This trilemma holds for any attribution method applied to any model class exhibiting the Rashomon property under correlation---not only gradient boosting.
+The present work provides the empirical foundation and constructive resolution; the companion theorem, mechanically verified in the Lean~4 proof assistant, proves that ensemble-based approaches like \dash{} are not merely effective but mathematically necessary for achieving both stability and equity.